niravcodes/niravcodes.github.io/_drafts/2019-12-08-visualize-c-data-structures-using-graphviz-and-dot-language.md

 ## Enter Graphviz

 Brian Kernighan has given an [amazing talk](https://www.youtube.com/watch?v=Sg4U4r_AgJU "Brian Kernighan's talk on successful computer language design") on successful language design, where he also talked about Pic, a language he designed for specifying graphs.
-I was immediately taken by the idea because this was a much better way to make graphs.
+I was immediately taken by the idea because this was a much better way to make graphs than the clumsy touchpad.

+Well, Brian's pic is antiquated now, but [Graphviz](http://www.graphviz.org/) does the same kind of thing.
+Graphviz uses the DOT graph specification language.
+DOT is extremely simple.
+It literally takes 5 minutes to be able to make nearly any graph you want.
+For example, consider the DOT code below

+    digraph any_other_name{
+        Brahma->Ram
+        Brahma->Hari
+        Ram->Tom
+        Hari->Dick
+        Hari->Harry
+    }

+It produces the Graph:

 <video controls autoplay muted>
 <source src="/assets/img/graphvizdemo1.mp4" type="video/mp4">
 </video>

 Funnily enough, I spent less time writing code to actually generate the graph than I spent trying to make it look cooler.
-But given how much time I'm going to have to stare at and navigate these graphs, I think the time was worth it.
+But given how much time I'm going to have to stare at and navigate these graphs, I think the it was worth the effort.